YouTube’s efforts to reduce the spread of conspiracy theories on the platform appear to be bearing fruit.

 “In fact, for certain topics which seem to fall under particularly close scrutiny, recommended videos are effectively stripped from disinformation,” it states.
 “It is encouraging to see that YouTube is willing to target specific issues effectively and in a timely fashion.
 Deciding what to demote is, therefore, a question of policy more than technology.”

 YouTube’s selectivity stems from all social media’s desire to have as little content intervention as possible, Faddoul explained.

 “They want to remain as neutral as possible,” he said.
 “They don’t want to be criticized as biased, as they often are by conservatives who see a liberal bias in Silicon Valley.”

 There are legal reasons to maintain neutrality.
 Under federal law, YouTube and other social media outlets are treated as platforms.
 As such, their legal liability for their content is less than that of a publication with editorial content.

-“The more you start editing and picking what can be promoted and not, the closer you come to effectively becoming an editor,” Faddoul observed.
+“The more you start editing and picking what can be promoted and not, the closer you come to effectively become an editor,” Faddoul observed.

 The study calls for greater transparency in how YouTube makes its recommendations for users.